ditas/str_map/README.md

 ```elixir
 StrMap.put!(m, "a.b.c.[999]", :test) # %{"a" => %{"b" => %{"c" => [1,2,3,:test]}, "b1" => 2}, "a1" => 3}
 ```
-We'll get the incoming value as the last element of the list And we can update our map
+We'll get the incoming value as the last element of the list.
+And we can update our map
 ```elixir
 StrMap.put!(m, "a.b.c.[1]", :test) # %{"a" => %{"b" => %{"c" => [1,:test,3]}, "b1" => 2}, "a1" => 3}